-The village of Gallina is an old farming village, built as a rest stop for pilgrims since positioned at the point where the via Cassia coincides with the old via Francigena.
+The village of Gallina is an old farming village, built as a place where pilgrims could rest, since it is positioned at the point where the via Cassia coincides with the old via Francigena.

-Called Osteria della Scala, has always been popular with travellers on pilgrimage to Rome, up to recent times.
-Has experienced a strong growth in the postwar years, but there is still evidence of its past numerous fortified farmhouses and former stations that keep retained their original appearance
+This village has experienced a strong growth in the postwar years, but there is still evidence of its past numerous fortified farmhouses and former stations that keep intact their original appearance

 -Church of Saint Mary of the fields reference fraction Church, was built in the late sixties and early seventies of the 20th century.

-–Fortified farms and ancient stations: La Poderina, La Rimbecca, La Scala, the posts, which still preserves the Church of San Pellegrino, with the ancient Hospital where he stayed also Francis of Assisi.
+–Fortified farms and ancient stations: La Poderina, La Rimbecca, La Scala, the Church of San Pellegrino, and the ancient Hospital that hosted also Francis of Assisi.